apache/nuttx/configs/sama5d4-ek/README.txt

   Summary:  Some of the descriptions below are long and wordy.
 Here is the concise summary of the available SAMA4D4-EK configurations:

+    dramboot: This is a little program to help debug of code in DRAM.
+See the description below and the section above entitled "Creating and Using DRAMBOOT" for more information
     nsh:  This is another NSH configuration, not too different from the demo configuration.
 The nsh configuration is, however, bare bones.
       It is the simplest possible NSH configuration and is useful as a